dandean/uuid-lib/README.md

     uuid.value;
     // -> '6fdf6ffced7794fa407ea7b86ed9e59d'

-To instantiate an Uuid object using an existing Uuid string, use the constructor:
+To instantiate a Uuid object using an existing UUID string, use the constructor:

     var uuid = new Uuid('6fdf6ffced7794fa407ea7b86ed9e59d');

 You can check the equality of two different Uuid objects using the `equals` instance method.

-Compare a Uuid object to a uuid string:
+Compare a Uuid object to a UUID string:

     uuid.equals('6fdf6ffced7794fa407ea7b86ed9e59d');
     // -> true